eighteyes/tt-rules/manual.md

 - Declaring troll / minion actions by placing tokens on slate, hiding if desired.
 - Each Troll will exclaim 'ready' or grunt when done.

 Once all Trolls are ready, players declare Actions and Orders in the same order they announced.
 If an order is Planned, it MUST be Declared.
+This is ensured by placing tokens on the card.

 **Declaration**
 - Troll: Declare Action, Resolve Conflicts